 When our goals are not met and we base these on a timeline we set for ourselves, we get frustrated, we get demotivated.
 In my years in media production, I learned the great value of patience.
 If it’s not our time to shine, it’s not our time—not yet.
 Being impatient with career growth won’t do us any good.
 I know it sounds cliché, but resigning ourselves to patience humbles us and makes us embrace our own pace.
 Last year, I read a book about Disney CEO Robert Iger’s lessons in creative leadership where he says, “Don’t let ambition get ahead of opportunity.”
 It’s straightforward yet significant.
 It teaches us to appreciate and value where we are at present, and not to dismiss the fact that we are all a work in progress.

-What career advice were you glad you took in 2020?
+What career advice were you glad you took in recent years?
 Sound off in the comments below and let us know.

 Art Matthew Ian Fetalver